Phoenix-Chen-Git/CCMU/README.md

 Figure 4f.
 Confusion Matrix:
 Of 32,336 true negatives, 1,159 were falsely predicted as positives (FPR ~0.069).
 Among 107 true positives, 80 were correctly predicted, with 27 missed—resulting in FNR ~0.25.
 This mismatch suggests epoch selection might differ from the per-fold optimal point.
 Though not perfect, this performance is far better than the MIT and CFD models.

 ## Table 6.
-Epigenetic-only model five-fold cross-validation metrics
+Epigenetic-only CCMU five-fold cross-validation metrics
 | Fold | FNR Constraint |  FPR    | ROC-AUC | PR-AUC |
 |------|---------------|---------|---------|--------|
 | 1    | FNR < 0.1     | 0.5709  | 0.83    | 0.02   |